Somnibyte/Othello-AI-Game/README.md

 * Guled Ahmed

 # Details
-Othello/Reversi game with AI built in using minimax algorithim and a simple static evaluation function.
+Othello/Reversi game with AI built in using minimax algorithm and a simple static evaluation function.

 The pieces in the game are represented as numbers.
 1 is black (AI), and 2 is white (you).
 You start first with the white piece (2).